deltamachine/naive-automatic-postediting/new_alg/README.md

 ```

-b) After that, the created table should be manually checked: UDPipe/Mystem not always determine a correct/lemma for a word.
+b) After that, the created table should be manually checked: UDPipe/Mystem not always determine a correct lemma/tag for a word.
+Edit lemmas and tags if they are wrong.

 c) Run *check_entries.py* on the table.
+This script will look for every lemma in monolingual dictionaries and write 'True' (if lemma was found and it shouldn't be added in a monolingual dictionary) and 'False' (if lemma wasn't found) near every word in the table.

 ```